|

 leadership of Muslims after Muhammad's son-in-law, Ali, continued through a

 line of imams (religious teachers).
-Sunnis uphold the supremacy of the

-Shi'ites constitute less than 10 per cent of
+Shi'ites constitute less than 10% of world's

-contemporary Shi'a group are the Ithna'asharis, or Twelvers.
-Shi'ites are a
+group are the Ithna'asharis, or Twelvers.
+Shi'ites are a majority in Iran.
+The Shi'a developed a hierarchy in line with

 their beliefs in the succession of rule; in Iran, this finds expression in